sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

-The RCC is designed to detect & rectify in-consistency of the routes & nexthop between the following source and destination pairs,
+The RCC is designed to detect in-consistency of the routes & nexthop from Zebra to all of these destinations,

-- Zebra to Kernel
+- Kernel
+- APP_DB
+- ASIC_DB
-- Zebra to H/W
+- H/W

-Note that RCC does not try to detect & rectify any inconsistency between the intermediate modules/databases.

 # 2 Feature Requirements

-The Route Consistency Checker feature enables the user to check the consistency of routes & nexthop between Zebra & Hardware and Zebra & Kernel.
-Any discrepancy in the routes & nexthop will be detected and action to rectify the inconsistency will be taken.
+The Route Consistency Checker feature enables the user to check the consistency of routes & nexthop.
+It checks whether the route & nexthop in Zebra is consistent with route & nexthop Kernel, APP_DB, ASIC_DB & Hardware.
+Any discrepancy in the routes & nexthop will be detected and displayed to user.
 User will be given option to start & stop the route consistency checker.
-Once route consistency checker is started it will check & rectify discrepancy.

 For Route Consistency Checker the source of truth will be Zebra routing table.
-It would try to find & rectify any discrepancy between Zebra's route & nexthop and Hardware route & nexthop and between Zebra's route & nexthop and Kernel's route & nexthop.

 ## 2.1 Functional Requirements